crowdsecurity/cs-magento-bouncer/doc/USER_GUIDE.md

 ## Description

 The `CrowdSec Bouncer` extension for Magento 2 has been designed to protect Magento 2 websites from all kinds of attacks by using [CrowdSec](https://crowdsec.net/) technology.

 ## Prerequisites

-To be able to use this blocker, the first step is to install [CrowdSec v1](https://doc.crowdsec.net/Crowdsec/v1/getting_started/installation/).
+To be able to use this bouncer, the first step is to install [CrowdSec v1](https://doc.crowdsec. net/Crowdsec/v1/getting_started/installation/).

 Please note that first and foremost CrowdSec must be installed on a server that is accessible via the Magento 2 site.